 It’s a good trade.

-In terms of being good consultant more generally, I have a program on this topic called How to Succeed in Management Consulting.
-It is not specific to lateral hires, but does cover the basics of how to do well once you're on the job.
+In terms of being a good consultant more generally, I have a program on this topic called How to Succeed in Management Consulting.
+It is not specific to lateral hires but does cover the basics of how to do well once you’re on the job.

 If this is of interest, you can get more information on this here:

 How to Succeed as a New Management Consultant – Sign Up for Free Tips and Strategies on How to be Successful in Management Consulting.